machine-learning-apps/Issue-Label-Bot/README.md

 # Issue-Label Bot

 A [GitHub App](https://developer.github.com/apps/) powered by machine learning, written in python.
-A discussion of the motivation and the overall process of building this app is available in this [blog article][blog].
+A discussion of the motivation and the overall process of building this app is described in this [blog post][blog].

 Original Authors: [@hamelsmu](https://github.com/hamelsmu), [@inc0](https://github.com/inc0)